0%

 You might wonder why we use pluck instead of select in our solution.
 Let's explore what happens when we try to use select:

-// language: ruby User .joins(:sessions) .where(sessions: { tag: Session::SPECIFIC_TAG }) .group(:email) .having('COUNT(DISTINCT users.id) > 1') .select("users.email, array_agg(users.id) as user_ids")
+// language: ruby User .joins(:sessions) .where(sessions: { tag: Session::SPECIFIC_TAG }) .group(:email) .having('COUNT(DISTINCT users.id) > 1') .select('users.email, array_agg(users.id) as user_ids')

 This query still works, but it comes with some caveats:

-- Partial Objects: This query returns User objects, but they're partial objects.
-They only have the email attribute populated, plus a custom user_ids attribute that doesn't correspond to any column in the users table.
+User objects, but they're partial objects.
+They only have the email attribute populated, plus a custom user_ids attribute that doesn't correspond to any column in the users table. - Type Casting: The user_ids attribute will be a string representation of the PostgreSQL array, not a Ruby array.
+You'd need to parse it manually.

 - ActiveRecord Expectations: Some ActiveRecord methods might not work as expected on these partial objects, potentially leading to subtle bugs.